dannyjknights/hcpb-secure-access-instruqt/README.md

 ## Overview

-This repo demonstrates secure access to and EC2 instance and an RDS database in AWS using HashiCorp Boundary.
-For connectivity to the EC2 instance, we leverage HashiCorp Vault and the application injected credentials feature to create ephemeral, signed SSH certifcates and have Boundary inject that into the session without any human intervention.
-For connectivity to the RDS instance, again we leverage HashiCorp Vault, but this time we demonstrate brokered credentials to the end user.
+This repo demonstrates secure access to an EC2 instance, an RDS database and a Windows Server in AWS using HashiCorp Boundary.

+* For connectivity to the EC2 instance, we leverage HashiCorp Vault and the application injected credentials feature to create ephemeral, signed SSH certifcates and have Boundary inject that into the session without any human intervention.
+* For connectivity to the RDS instance, again we leverage HashiCorp Vault, but this time we demonstrate brokered credentials to the end user.
 These DB credentials are ephemeral and have a strict TTL.
+* For connectivity to the Windows Server, we leverage Boundary's native credential store where we will brokered static credential to the end user for the RDP session.

 For traceability and accountability, the EC2 instance is configured to enable SSH Session Recording.